Protecting the Elderly: Fiduciary Consultations, Family Meetings, Guardianship

 Planning for Families of Children with Disabilities

-We assist parents of children with disabilities in the planning necessary for the parents to care for their child when she/he turns age eighteen, which may be the preparation and execution of a Power of Attorney and Advance Directive for Health Care for the child, or a petition to the Delaware Court of Chancery for their appointment as their child’s guardians, depending upon the child’s ability.
+We assist parents of children with disabilities in the planning necessary for the parents to care for their child when she/he turns age eighteen, which may be the preparation and execution of a Power of Attorney and Advance Directive for Health Care for the child or a petition to the Delaware Court of Chancery for their appointment as their child’s guardians, depending upon the child’s ability.

-We also assist parents of children with disabilities in the optimal estate planning to ensure the child will be well cared for after their deaths, and that the family inheritance passing to the child will be protected in a Special Needs Trust to enable the child to continue to qualify for needs-based governmental benefits (SSI, Medicaid).
+We also assist parents of children with disabilities in optimal estate planning to ensure the child will be well cared for after their deaths, and that the family inheritance passing to the child will be protected in a Special Needs Trust to enable the child to continue to qualify for needs-based governmental benefits (SSI, Medicaid).

 Establishing Special Needs Trusts to Protect Litigation/Settlement Proceeds Payable to Plaintiffs with Disabilities From Medicaid Spend Down